 Learning From Failure

 1964 proved to be pivotal in the development of the next Nikon enthusiast-targeted SLR.
 Minolta and Pentax still maintained their dominance of the overall market with approximately eight and four times, respectively, the SLR sales (and the accompanying lens sales) of Nikon.
 But development of the new Nikkormat FT & FS (Nikomat was the Japanese designation; the FS was a stripped-down FT) amateur models was well under way.
 Putting into practice the lessons learned from the failed Nikkorex F, Nikon's designers and engineers had come up with a camera that retained the vertical-travel shutter of the Nikkorex, but had a much sturdier chassis and simplified design (685 parts vs. 918 for the Nikon F).
 Initially, the FT was meant to have a built-in non-TTL (through the lens) meter, but the introduction of the Topcon RE Super (1963) and Pentax Spotmatic (1964) gave Nikon pause.
 In early 1965, it was decided to redesign the FT for TTL metering.
 This added about 5 months to the development period of the camera.
 The Nikkormat was designed and built in-house and more closely resembled the Nikon F, which, although out of the price range of most people, had tremendous cachet because of its reputation as "the photojournalist's camera".
 The Nikkormat lacked the interchangeable finders and motor drive capability of the F, but was just as rugged and now more closely matched Nikon's brand identity.
-And most importantly, it was more affordable and thus, more accessible.
+And most important, it was more affordable and thus, more accessible.